Liquid Instructions

 -

-Stir well until fully mixed.
-The consistency should resemble pancake batter.
+Add water slowly ( just enough for it to be barely stir-able and stir well until fully mixed.
+The consistency should resemble THICK pancake batter.

 3. Cover Loosely